Action templates are a way to create a series of tasks you often perform together.

 - Go to the menu (upper right corner)

-- Click "Action template"
+- Click "Your Workspace"

 - Name the template and provide a label if desired

 - Add the actions, who you want to assign them to, and when you want them to occur.
 It will look something like the below.
+You cannot add subactions onto your action templates yet, but it is something we will be adding soon.

-Than you just save the action template and you are done!
+Then you just save the action template and you are done!

 Setting due dates on action cards